spartan-protocol/spartan-docs/docs/dao.md

 > ℹ. `ROUTER` Requires: 66.66% Consensus

 Another contract change proposal which has to be included to ensure that Spartan Protocol is as future proof as possible.
-The Router contract is likely to be upgraded many times throughout the years, whether it is to cut out unused features, make existing functions more efficent (save gas) or add new features.
+The Router contract is likely to be upgraded many times throughout the years, whether it is to cut out unused features, make existing functions more efficient (save gas) or add new features.

 ### Upgrade UTILS Contract

 > ℹ. `UTILS` Requires: 66.66% Consensus

 When V2 launched, a new feeBurn deflationary feature was implemented on every transfer of the SPARTA token.
-This Utils contract was designed with the intention of making it possible to disable or change that feeBurn, which is exactly what happenned in late November 2021, sending us into the next phase of SPARTA token burns where ~37% of the total supply was burned permanently out of the supply to the 0x0dead address!
+This Utils contract was designed with the intention of making it possible to disable or change that feeBurn, which is exactly what happened in late November 2021, sending us into the next phase of SPARTA token burns where ~37% of the total supply was burned permanently out of the supply to the 0x0dead address!
 It is unlikely this contract will need to be changed again in the future as it mostly houses 'helper' functions, but nice to know we always can!

 ### Upgrade RESERVE Contract